 Location: BFB, room I04.EG.017

 !
-The Sony SH800SFP can be used without the presence of an operator, however, a thorough training by the BioImaging Facility is mandatory!
+The Sony SH800SFP can be used without the presence of a facility staff, however, a thorough training by the BioImaging Facility is mandatory!
 Please book your training here.
-All users of the SH800SFP start as novice users (system can only be used during core facility hours).
-The option to become autonomous user of the Sony SH800SFP is evaluated by BIF personnel after an initial novice period.
+All users of the SH800SFP start as novice users (system can only be used during core facility hours – see usage policy listed below and the Cytometry Usage Guidelines.
+The option to become autonomous user of the Sony SH800SFP is evaluated by BIF personnel after an initial novice period of ~5 independent sessions without the need of help/assistance.

 !
 This device requires additional consumables that need to be purchased by the user before the experiment starts:

-- sorting chips: 70 / 100 / 130 um – you can buy them 1 by 1 from the IST Central Storage, in sets of 5 chips in PPMS from the BIF, or directly from Sony in boxes containing 40 chips: 70μm / 100μm / 13μm.
-The price per chip is the same for all 3 options.
+- sorting chips: 70 / 100 / 130 um – you can buy them 1 by 1 from the IST Central Storage, or directly from Sony in boxes containing 40 chips: 70μm / 100μm / 130μm.
+The price per chip is the same for both options.

 - sample line: Due to previous issues and the resulting instrument damage, sample line exchange can only be performed by Bioimaging Facility staff, during normal facility working hours.

-If you need to / wish to use your own sample line, contact the facility in advance to have the sample line exchange arranged.
+If you need/wish to use your own sample line, request a sample line exchange in advance via PPMS.

 The sorting chip will be supplied for the first training session by the facility, but has to be brought by the user for the second training and for subsequent sessions.
 It is the user’s responsibility to make sure a new chip is available at the beginning of their session.